"Then Jesus said to him, 'Today salvation has come to this house, because he too is a son of Abraham.

 Saved "from" or Saved "for"?

 Chances are, if you have heard the word "salvation" you have most likely associated this word with being "saved from something."
 While there is an element of being saved from something when this word is used in Scripture there is another aspect of salvation that is often ignored.
 During the days of both Jesus and the writers of the New Testament salvation involved life in the present as well.
-This is seen above when Jesus is speaking to a wealth tax collector named Zacchaeus.
+This is seen above when Jesus is speaking to a wealthy tax collector named Zacchaeus.
 He was someone looked down upon and despised because of his coercion with the Roman government in collecting taxes from his fellow Jewish citizens.
 But in Luke 19 something amazing takes place.
 Zacchaeus experiences transformation and rights the wrongs he had previous committed.
 As a result of this Jesus declares that on that day--at that precise moment--salvation has come to him and his household.
 How can this be if salvation concerns only the distant future in heaven?
 He and his family were saved for a new life as Jesus followers.
 A new life of righteousness enjoying the presence and promises of God.

 What is Salvation?